simon912/ETI-Assignment-1/README.md

 # ETI Assignment 1

 ### How to run the program
-1. Launch main.go
+1. Run main.go
-2. Launch index.go
+2. Launch index.html

 ### Design Considerations/Microservices
 The backend is split into three Microservices that do separate functions.
 Each Microservice has their own role and responsbility to fulfill while being linked to each other.